cloudposse/terraform-aws-security-group/README.md

   # each rule in the rules list will be applied to every subject defined above
   rules = [{
-    type      = type of rule, either "ingress" or "egress" from_port = start range of protocol port to_port   = end range of protocol port, max is 65535
+    key       = an optional unique key to keep this rule from being affected when other rules change type      = type of rule, either "ingress" or "egress" from_port = start range of protocol port to_port   = end range of protocol port, max is 65535